apocalypticartcollective/eft/listen.md

 ## RSS feed

-Add the following RSS feed address to your news reader to be alerted when new chapters are added to this website
+Add the following address to a news reader to be alerted when new chapters are added to this website.
+If you are not familiar with RSS or the readers that use it, it's basically the technology that makes podcasts possible.
+RSS allows you to use a reader to see a feed of new posts/articles from all your favorite media sources.
+If you've been getting your news from social media, you should download feed-reader software for algorithm-free feeds.
+Try the excellent, free [Inoreader](https://www.inoreader.com).

 https://echofuturetruth.com/feed.xml